The Leading Global Public-Private Partnership Mobilising Ambitious Financial Commitments for Climate Solution Investments by 2030

-The Climate Investment Coalition (CIC) has been established by the Government of Denmark, Insurance & Pension Denmark, the Institutional Investors Group on Climate Change (IIGCC) and World Climate Foundation as the leading global public-private partnership mobilising ambitious financial investments towards clean energy and climate solutions now and in the coming decade.
+The Climate Investment Coalition (CIC) is founded by the Government of Denmark, Insurance & Pension Denmark, the Institutional Investors Group on Climate Change (IIGCC) and World Climate Foundation as the leading global public-private partnership mobilising ambitious financial investments towards clean energy and climate solutions now and in the coming decade.

 The Coalition is building on the US$55 billion commitment by Danish pension funds towards green investments at Climate Action Summit in September 2019.
 Through working with the required network of stakeholders including asset owners, asset managers, developers, energy companies, technology providers, governments and international organisations, the Coalition is mobilising transformational financial commitments to significantly impact the global climate emergency.
 In 2022, the Climate Investment Coalition is continuing its mobilisation of financial commitments through an investment roadmap to COP27.

 US$55 billion commitment to green investments in clean energy made by Danish pension funds, to be invested by 2030 and reported on annually

 US$130 billion collective commitment announced at COP26 from pension funds in Denmark, Norway, Sweden, Finland, Iceland, the Faroe Islands and the UK to be invested by 2030 and reported on annually